Your local electrician in Stockton on the Forest

 Many properties here have the space and outbuildings that come with a rural-edge village.
 Whether it's power to a workshop, lighting for a garage, or a full rewire of a cottage that's had decades of piecemeal additions, I'll survey what's there and give you an honest estimate.

-Consumer Unit Upgrades EICRs & Landlord Certificates Period Property Rewiring Outbuilding Power Outdoor Lighting Fault Finding
+Consumer Unit Upgrades EICRs & Landlord Certificates Period Property Rewiring Outbuilding Power Outdoor Lighting EV Charger Installation Fault Finding Emergency Repairs

 Why choose me?

 I'm a one-man operation — the person who answers your call is the same person who does the work.
 No call centres, no subcontractors.
-I'm NICEIC approved, City & Guilds qualified, fully insured, and I have a 5.0 star rating from 48 Google reviews.
+NICEIC approved, City & Guilds qualified, fully insured.
+5.0 stars from 48 Google reviews.

 Our cottage on Main Street has had bits added to the electrics over the years — is that a problem?